 “It’s almost time for homeroom, Todd.
 You don’t want to get marked as absent.”

 “What about you?”

 “Coach Kavanaugh marked me as present.
 They take roll and make the announcements in period zero classes, so I don’t go to homeroom.”

 “Okay.
 I’m right next to where my homeroom is, so I’ll see you at lunch.
-And I won’t say anything to Scott.
+And I won’t say anything to Scott or anyone else.
 Man, is he going to be surprised and happy when you tell him you’re going to be around here through the end of the semester.”